The Best Way to Water Most of Your Carnivorous Plants

 Wait for about 10 minutes

-Feel the soil to see if it absorbed enough water —> the soil should feel moist throughout
+Feel the soil to see if it absorbed enough water —> if the soil is moist throughout, remove any excess water from the tray

 If it’s still dry —> add more water to the tray